SJLC/gol_submission/README.rst

 =======

 Edit the draft page in the wiki and copy-paste all the wikitext as the input file.
+Be careful that the editor you use to save the pasted text is in utf-8 mode, learned this lesson the hard way...

-I've checked in an example as 'WIKI.txt' (actually 'WIKI.txt.non-asscii is my original, but I had to hack it a bit till non-ascii characters from the wiki are handled, see TODO)
+I've checked in an example as 'WIKI.txt'

 ::